Are they digital money or more like gold? Are they a new way to pay for things online or a way to store value?

 As mutual funds are managed by expert professionals, even if there is some risk involved at times that risk is calculated and does not expose you to some indispensable disaster.

-Still if you want easy returns and are open to risk then you can try investing in small-cap funds which is still better than diving in uncharted waters of cryptocurrency.
+Still, if you want easy returns and are open to risk then you can try investing in small-cap funds which is still better than diving into the uncharted waters of cryptocurrency.

 Disclaimer: The views expressed here are those of the author.
 Mutual funds are subject to market risks.
 Please read the offer document before investing.